"...stories birling through my mind..."

 As the sound of the fiddle echoed in the scullery, Granny Armstrong had whispered the truth to her sister, that Hamilton Scott had been a figment of Letitia Lynch’s imagination.
 The pair of them had leaned over the open coffin and prayed for the soul of the dearly departed — Charlotte Scott, the bastard daughter.

-“It’s a cryin shame the weans dinnae still come first-footing roon here,” said Cassie.
+“It’s a cryin shame the weans dinnae come first-footing roon here,” said Cassie.

-“Your da wouldnae stand for it.
+“Your da wudnae stand for it.
 Beggars, he’d call them.”

 “Och, och anee,” rhymed Granny.
 “Yer ma liked the oul ways when she was a wean.
 She aye gien your da his place as the heid o the hoose.
 And rightly so.”